Vaccination Information for Healthcare Professionals

 High-Risk Hepatitis B Vaccine Order Form for use when ordering Hepatitis B vaccine for eligible high-risk individuals.

-Influenza Vaccine Order Form for use when ordering publicly funded influenza vaccines.
-Note: Order form for the Universal Influenza Immunization Program (UIIP) 2022-2023 is currently unavailable until further notice.
-Please contact 1-877-464-9675 Ext.
-74033 or @email for more information on influenza vaccine availability.
+Influenza Vaccine Order Form for use when ordering publicly funded influenza vaccines for the Universal Influenza Immunization Program (UIIP) 2024-2025 season.

-Grade 7 School Vaccines Order Form for use when ordering Hepatitis B, Human Papillomavirus (HPV) and Meningococcal C-ACWY-135 vaccines for eligible students who are unable to receive these vaccines at a York Region Public Health community or school immunization clinic.
-Please encourage your patients or their parents/guardians to report doses received to York Region Public Health.
+Special release for school-based Vaccines Order Form when ordering Hepatitis B, Human Papillomavirus (HPV) and Meningococcal C-ACWY-135 vaccines for eligible students who are unable to receive these vaccines at a York Region Public Health community or school immunization clinic.
+Please encourage your patients or their parents/guardians to report their vaccine doses received to York Region Public Health online on the Access or Update Immunization Information page or through Immunization Connect Ontario.
+Reporting immunizations helps keep everyone protected from serious diseases that can be easily spread in schools and throughout our communities.

-York Region Public Health school and community immunization clinics for immunizations against Hepatitis B, Human Papillomavirus (HPV) and Meningococcal ACYW-135 are available for eligible students.
-Please encourage your patients to book an appointment at an immunization clinic online or call Access York at 1-877-464-9675 from 8:30 a.m. to 4:30 p.m.
-Monday to Friday.
+York Region Public Health school and community immunization clinics offer immunizations to provide protection from against Hepatitis B, Human Papillomavirus (HPV) and Meningococcal ACYW-135 are available for eligible students.
+Please encourage your patients to book an appointment at an immunization clinic online or call Access York at 1-877-464-9675 Monday to Friday from 8:30 a.m. to 4:30 p.m.

 COVID-19 Vaccines